CKN Report Presentation - China’s Development Finance

 • China’s bilateral versus multilateral approaches to development finance.

-The event will provide an empirically grounded and balanced assessment of CDF, offering critical insights for policymakers, scholars, and practitioners concerned with global development and finance.
+The event provided an empirically grounded and balanced assessment of CDF, offering critical insights for policymakers, scholars, and practitioners concerned with global development and finance.

 Authors: